MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/design-loop-components.md

 |3     |  Shared locations (Loop control)       |
 |4     |  Copy component      |

-**App name** is drawn from the component contract.
+**App name** is drawn from app manifest.
 We recommend to use a concise name for your app.

-**App logo** is drawn from the component contract.
+**App logo** is drawn from app manifest.
 Ensure that the logo provided works on both light and dark backgrounds since the same asset is used for light, dark, and high contrast themes in Microsoft Teams.

 ## Loop component border